NoBrainerORM/nobrainer.io/docs/fields.md

 A simple index declared on an aliased field carries the name of alias in the database, unless specified otherwise by an `:as` option on the index.

+## Lazy Fetching

+Some fields can have large content size, for example binary fields.
+It might be undesirable to fetch them all the time.
+NoBrainer can fetch certain fields on demand by declaring a field to be lazy fetched.
+For example:

+{% highlight ruby %}
+class User
+  field :email,  :type => String field :avatar, :type => Binary, :lazy_fetch => true
+end

+user = User.first
+user.email  # In memory access.
+user.avatar # Performs an extra query to fetch the data.
+{% endhighlight %}

 ## Reflection